helionmelion/sway-fcitx-workaround/README.md

 	exec fcitx -r

+Maybe it is better to use fcitx -D to not run as daemon.
+Yet to be tested combinations in .zprofile and sway config to avoid multiple allocation of fcitx and dbus-daemon upon logoff/logon.

-Seems this workaround does not mess up with fcitx i3 funcionality.
+Seems this workaround does not mess up with current fcitx i3-wm funcionality.

 Good luck.